bvibber/ogv.js/readme.md

 Note that on iOS, Safari performs *much* better than Chrome or other "alternative" browsers that use the system UIWebView but are unable to enable the JIT due to iOS limitations on third-party developers.

 It would also be good to compare performance of Theora vs VP8/VP9 decoders.

+YCbCr->RGB conversion could be done in WebGL on supporting browsers (IE 11), if that makes a measurable difference.

 ## Difficulties